 - Know that what works today may not work tomorrow – or perhaps even an hour from now.
 Evaluate your loved one’s reactions, and if anything appears to boost agitation, shelve the idea and try again in the future.

 - Remove quarreling and correcting from conversations with the senior.
 An easy “yes” and redirection to another subject or activity goes a considerable way in preempting negativity.

 - Emphasize to yourself that it’s absolutely acceptable to be joyful.
 Laughter and dementia do not have to be mutually exclusive.

-Contact us at 615-964-7726 to arrange an in-home care assessment for more information about our dementia care in Brentwood and surrounding areas, and to request some additional useful senior care resources to help equip you to supply the best possible care for your loved one.
+Contact us at 615-964-7726 to arrange an in-home care assessment for more information about our elderly home care in Nashville and the surrounding areas, and to request some additional useful senior care resources to help equip you to supply the best possible care for your loved one.
 View our full service area.